Understanding, Avoiding and Dealing with Collisions & Traffic AccidentsUpdated Nov. 12, 2019

 What causes collisions?

 Answering this question is the first step towards being able to avoid traffic collisions altogether.
-All new motorists must be taught how to respond and drive evasively during an emergency, to lessen severity of collisions.
+All new motorists must be taught how to respond and drive evasively during an emergency, to lessen the severity of collisions.
 Though, in the battle against loss of life, learning how to prevent collisions in the first place is more important.
 The fact is that most collisions could be avoided if the drivers involved made better decisions.
 Research has shown us that driver-error is by far the biggest killer on our nation’s roads.

 Understanding driver-error is important as it does not only refer to deliberate acts of dangerous driving.
 Also included under the driver-error umbrella are: